-- · each of the selling stockholders;
+- each of the selling stockholders;

 - · each of our directors;

-- · each of our named executive officers;
+- each of our named executive officers;

 - · all of our directors and executive officers as a group; and

-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.
+- · each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our common stock.

-The percentage ownership information shown in the table prior to this offering is based upon , 2024.
-The percentage ownership information shown in the table after this offering is based upon shares of common stock outstanding as of , 2024 after giving effect to the sale of shares of common stock by us in this offering.
+The percentage ownership information shown in the table prior to this offering is based upon 89,703,571 shares of common stock outstanding as of November 12, 2024.
+The percentage ownership information shown in the table after this offering is based upon 93,556,071 shares of common stock outstanding as of November 12, 2024 after giving effect to the sale of shares of common stock by us in this offering.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities, or have the right to acquire such powers within 60 days.
 Under these rules, more than one person may be deemed beneficial owner of the same securities, and a person may be deemed to be a beneficial owner of securities as to which such person has no economic interest.
-In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants that are either immediately exercisable or exercisable on or before , 2024, which is 60 days after , 2024.
+In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants that are either immediately exercisable on or before February 7, 2025, which is 60 days after December 9, 2024.
 These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 The information contained in the following table is not necessarily indicative of beneficial ownership for any other purpose, and the inclusion of any shares in the table does not constitute an admission of beneficial ownership of those shares.
-Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws
+Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.